What else did we learn?

 Inclusion and diversity

 Pōwhiri — starts with a Karanga — says who the people are coming — who they are and what they are talking about.
 Whaikōrero.
 Know who people are before you start talking.

 Building trust and increasing political engagement with communities who traditionally have high rates of digital exclusion and low political engagement requires ongoing investment in face-to-face relationships.

-Communities with high rates of digital exclusion include families with children in low socio-economic communities, people living in rural communities, people with disabilities, migrants and refugees with English as a 2nd language, Māori and Pasifika youth, offenders and ex-offenders and Seniors.
+Communities with high rates of digital exclusion include families with children in low socio-economic communities, people living in rural communities, disabled people, migrants and refugees with English as a 2nd language, Māori and Pasifika youth, offenders and ex-offenders and Seniors.

 Relationship building needs to be built into a mechanism, not just relying on a single person who can leave an organisation and take the knowledge with them.
 A non-government organisation (NGO) interviewed suggested government use Memorandum of Understanding as a mechanism to lock-in an ongoing, constructive relationship.
 This also allows trust to build between government and communities who experience digital exclusion.

 Language is a barrier

 To increase people’s involvement in decision making, government has to make information easy to understand.
 Every group interviewed commented that the information government publishes is typically difficult to understand.
 People talked about there being too much information or that it is poorly communicated.
 (This information came from interviews at Pātaka.)
 Even the public servants involved in this research said they don’t like long discussion documents.

 Recent evidence, that 40% of adults are unable to read at a functioning level, highlights that easy-to-read, accessible information is a keystone of inclusive engagement.

 Consultation documents are typically difficult to read, with a 2017 audit finding that 45% are aimed at a university educated reading level.